syself/cluster-api-provider-hetzner/docs/caph/02-topics/06-hetzner-baremetal.md

 kubectl create secret generic robot-ssh --from-literal=sshkey-name=test --from-file=ssh-privatekey=$HETZNER_SSH_PRIV_PATH --from-file=ssh-publickey=$HETZNER_SSH_PUB_PATH
 ```

+{% callout %}

-> NOTE: sshkey-name should must match the name that is present in hetzner otherwise the controller will not know how to reach the machine.
+`sshkey-name` should must match the name that is present in hetzner otherwise the controller will not know how to reach the machine.

+{% /callout %}

 Patch the created secrets so that they get automatically moved to the target cluster later.
 The following command helps you do that: